 At Fahan, we believe in nurturing the whole person.
 The Counselling Program at Fahan School seeks to meet the needs of girls both when they are feeling mentally well and when they need support through counselling, psychoeducation and support for their families.

-All girls at Fahan School have access to counselling services. which are run by our School Counsellor, Maria Conway.
+All girls at Fahan School have access to counselling services which are run by our School Counsellor.

 We offer individual, group and even family counselling sessions if the best support includes family members.
-Maria also collaborates with teachers to provide psychoeducation and social emotional learning to students in classrooms.
+Our School Counsellor also collaborates with teachers to provide psychoeducation and social emotional learning to students in classrooms.

 Individual counselling gives the girls the opportunity to work one on one with Maria in a safe, caring and confidential environment.
 Individual counselling is helpful for a variety of reasons, such as increasing an individual's self-awareness, encouraging self-exploration, identifying boundaries, enhancing communication skills and improving the use of healthy coping skills.

 Sometimes when a group is struggling, meeting together in a space where everyone is heard and healthy communication is facilitated can generate a new dynamic and better opportunity for each member to meet others needs and have their own needs met.
 Other times, a group will form to support one another through a shared experience.
 Our Counsellor meets with groups to help facilitate a sense of community and equip girls with skills to navigate challenges.

 Our School Counsellor often meets with parents to assist them in supporting their daughters and girls often request that a family member attend a session as their support person.
 They may also work with teachers in classrooms to integrate a relevant mental health topic into a lesson or unit.

 What are the objectives of counselling?